openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 # Embedding Preprocessing Computation {#openvino_docs_MO_DG_Additional_Optimization_Use_Cases}

-Input data for inference can be different from training dataset and requires additional preprocessing before inference.
+Input data for inference can be different from the training dataset and requires additional preprocessing before inference.
-In order to accelerate the whole pipeline including preprocessing and inference, Model Optimizer provides special parameters such as `--mean_values`, `--scale_values`, `--reverse_input_channels`, and `--layout`.
-Based on these parameters, Model Optimizer generates IR with additionally inserted sub-graph that performs defined preprocessing.
-This preprocessing block can perform mean-scale normalization of input data, reverting data along channel dimension, and changing layout of data.
+To accelerate the whole pipeline including preprocessing and inference, Model Optimizer provides special parameters such as `--mean_values`, `--scale_values`, `--reverse_input_channels`, and `--layout`.
+Based on these parameters, Model Optimizer generates IR with additionally inserted sub-graph that performs the defined preprocessing.
+This preprocessing block can perform mean-scale normalization of input data, reverting data along channel dimension, and changing the data layout.
 For more details about these parameters, refer to paragraphs below.

 ## When to Specify Layout